rust-lang/rfcs/text/0000-typed-context-injection.md

 # Prior art
 [prior-art]: #prior-art

-This specific dependency-injection mechanism described by this proposal has not been tried in any other programming language that I know of.
+This specific dependency-injection mechanism described by this proposal has not been tried in any other programming language of which I know.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-1. Currently, the type inference rules detailed in this proposal are quite limited and only intended to support the use cases explored by this RFC.
+Currently, the type inference rules detailed in this proposal are quite limited and only intended to support the use cases explored by this RFC.
 As such, these rules may or may not be sufficiently advanced for actual use.
 This is, unfortunately, something that can only really be determined with a working prototype.

 # Future possibilities
 [future-possibilities]: #future-possibilities